 Although Magento Community and Enterprise edition share the same core code, the paid version offers more advanced features.
 The most important of these are advanced customer segmentation and targeting, advanced return management authorisation, advanced customer segmentation and targeting and advanced return management authorisation.
 In a nutshell, by using these tools, you can quickly identify your most valuable customers, group them together using a range of variables, thereby delivering a customised shopping experience.

 Performance here is directly tied to use: Magento Community edition gives a faster performance to small website owners who have fewer resources on their website.
 On the other hand, Enterprise works quicker on websites with high volumes of traffic or products listed.
 Therefore, if you are a large scale retailer, Magento Enterprise will offer the best speed performance.
-Some of the perks of Enterprise include, split data for products, order management, and checkout across three master databases for superior scalability, as well as support for checkout and order management database clustering via MySQL Cluster.
+Some of its perks include; split data for products, order management, and checkout across three master databases for superior scalability, as well as support for checkout and order management database clustering via MySQL Cluster.

 Multiple languages, Multiple Currencies

 Unlike with the Community Edition, Enterprise comes with a multiple language pack straight out of the box.
 This gives you access to around 80 languages in total.
 In addition, EE integrates with multiple payment gateways, including PayPal, Authorize.net, CyberSource and WorldPay.
 This makes it incredibly easily to receive and manage international orders – spreading your customer-base as far and wide as it can go.